Zakeertech3/Lega/README.md

 ## 🔬 Technical Details

 ### Model Configuration

+This project uses Groq API with the `llama3-70b-8192` model.
 Each agent uses different parameters optimized for their role:

 ```python
 prosecution: temperature=0.3  # Factual, structured arguments
 defense: temperature=0.3      # Thorough, defensive reasoning
 cross_examiner: temperature=0.5  # Creative, probing questions
 judge: temperature=0.2        # Balanced, careful deliberation
 ```

+**Note**: This project uses Groq API with models like `llama3-70b-8192`.
+You can also integrate local LLMs (e.g., via Ollama or LM Studio) by modifying the agent files to use different API endpoints or local model servers.

 ### Retrieval Strategy
 ```python